 Like other rebate categories in Home Improvement Rebates, your specific rebate is based on the estimated energy savings based on calculators created from NRCan’s residential energy modelling software (Hot2000).
-Rebates will be impacted by the size (diameter and length) of the DWHR system you choose, the flow rate of your showerheads and how many shower drains DWHR device is connected to (i.e. in some homes, two showers drain through the same plumbing stack).
+Rebates will be impacted by the size (diameter and length) of the DWHR system you choose, the flow rate of your showerheads and how many shower drains the DWHR device is connected to (i.e. in some homes, two showers drain through the same plumbing stack).
 Your contractor will be able to give you a precise rebate estimate based on the specific opportunity in your home.

 - How are the rebates calculated?

 This is a performance-based energy retrofit program that pays rebates based on modeled energy savings.
-The energy savings calculations are based on NRCan modelling standard.
+The energy savings calculations are based on NRCan modelling standards.
 Essentially, the more energy your upgrade saves, the larger the rebate.

 - Can I retrofit my heated garage or workshop since it’s useful space for me?

-The energy savings calculations are based on NRCan modelling standard.
+The energy savings calculations are based on NRCan modelling standards.
 Garages or other outbuildings are not included as part of the heated envelope for energy modelling and energy savings calculations and are therefore not part of the program.